ClemSK/london_property_pulse/README.md

 A London property analytics dashboard

 ### Project motivation
-Use a Go server to scrape data, process it and produces data analytics.
+Use Go to scrape data, process it and produce data analytics.

 ### Tech
 - [Go](https://go.dev/)